ucdavisdatalab/workshop_nlp_with_python/_sources/chapters/04_word-embeddings.md

 Later on we'll use GloVe to encode our corpus texts.
 But before we do, it's worth demonstrating more generally some of the properties of word vectors.
-Vector representations of text allow us to perform various mathematical operations on our corpus that approximate (though maybe _only_ approximate) semantics.
+Vector representations of text allow us to perform various mathematical operations on our corpus that approximate semantics.
 The most common among these operations is finding the **cosine similarity** between two vectors.
 Our Getting Started with Textual Data series has a whole [chapter][chapter] on this measure, so if you haven't encountered it before, we recommend you read that.
 But in short: cosine similarity measures the difference between vectors' orientation in a feature space (here, the feature space is comprised of each of the vectors' 200 dimensions).
 The closer two vectors are, the more likely they are to share semantic similarities.

 [chapter]: https://ucdavisdatalab.github.io/workshop_getting_started_with_textual_data/05_clustering-and-classification.html